Jesse Hamilton: New York State Senate

 Hamilton and his IDC colleagues rejoined the Senate Democratic Conference in April 2018.
 Subsequently, the Republican conference stripped Hamilton of his position as Chair of the Banks Committee.

 In the September 13, 2018 Democratic primary, Hamilton was defeated by lawyer Zellnor Myrie.
 Hamilton's loss was attributed to long-simmering anger with the former members of the IDC.
 Due to New York State's electoral fusion laws allowing candidates to run on multiple ballot lines in an election, Hamilton still appeared in the November 6, 2018, general election as the third-party candidate for the Independence Party of New York and the Women's Equality Party.
 Myrie won the general election.

+Post-NY State Senate Activities / Controversy

 In the 2020 elections, Hamilton ran against incumbent Diana Richardson in the Democratic primary for the New York Assembly's 43rd district.
 Hamilton lost to Richardson in a landslide.

+In August 2022, Mayor Eric Adams hired Hamilton as a legal counsel at the New York City Department of Citywide Administrative Services or DCAS.

+On October 11, 2024, Manhattan District Attorney Alvin Bragg's agents seized Jesse Hamilton's mobile phone as he was exiting Kennedy Airport after returning from a trip to Japan.
+He was with Eric Adam's chief advisor Ingrid Lewis-Martin at the time, who also had her phone seized from her possession.
+Adam Clayton Powell IV and Cushman and Wakefield Vice-chair Diana Boutross was also on the trip.
+The week prior, Hamilton's boss (Mayor Eric L. Adams) was indicted on bribery and other Federal charges relating to obtaining campaign donations from Turkish nationals illegally.
+Hamilton is the mayor's Deputy Commissioner for Real Estate Services.
+The Department of Investigations looked into Hamilton's dealings regarding the acquisition of 14 Wall Street in Manhattan, which is owned by a wealthy donor who donated to Mayor Adams' election campaign.